Ozark Trails Academy’s residential treatment program and amazing outdoor adventure for teen girls and boys, ages 13-19.

 The safe and secure environment provided to students of boarding schools allows them a measure of controlled freedom that results in the formation of self-reliance.
 This development is unique to the boarding school experience, and as students manage peer relationships, academic requirements, and personal responsibilities, they are preparing themselves for a smooth transition into adulthood.
 Eighty percent of students who attended boarding school reported feeling well prepared for both the academic and non-academic aspects of college life.

-Costs can vary based on the school’s region, the programs being offered, and the number of faculty and staff required for supporting the student body.
-Parents can generally expect to see boarding school yearly tuition fees to fall anywhere in the range of $10,000 to upwards of $35,000, though scholarships and financial aid grants are usually available for those who qualify.
+Costs of boarding school can vary based on the school’s region, the programs being offered, and the number of faculty and staff required for supporting the student body.
+Parents can generally expect to see boarding school yearly tuition fees to fall anywhere in the range of $20,000 to upwards of $75,000, though scholarships and financial aid grants are usually available for those who qualify.
 Some boarding schools even offer free tuition for all their students provided they meet the income requirements set forth by the school.

-St. Paul’s School and Phillips Exeter Academy, both located in New Hampshire, offer free tuition to students from families with an income of less than $80,000 or $75,000, respectively.
+St. Paul’s School and Phillips Exeter Academy, both located in New Hampshire, offer free tuition to students from families with lower income.
 It is important to keep in mind that lower tuition rates may not offer the most financial benefit as some schools don’t include the room and board or other fees in their tuition costs.
 Be sure to investigate all costs associated with attending each boarding school considered, and compare them accordingly.

 Our assistance is paid for by the school, not the parent.
 There is never a cost or obligation.
 Your information is secure and never sold.

-We can also help you in your search for other rehabs for teenagers, schools for troubled teens, Christian boarding schools, schools for troubled teens, boarding schools for troubled teens, or homes for troubled kids.
-Boarding school students live on campus, but some boarding schools also have day students who attend by day and return to their families in the evenings.
-There are many advantages of boarding schools.
-For instance, boarding schools traditionally have highly qualified teachers who see their work as a calling.
+Boarding schools have students who live on campus, but some boarding schools also have day students who attend by day and return to their home the evenings.
+Should you need help finding military boarding schools for girls, let us know.
+There are many advantages of boarding schools and boarding schools for at risk teens.
+For instance, boarding schools and schools for troubled teens traditionally have highly qualified teachers who see their work as a calling.
 Children in boarding schools benefit from small classes and heightened interaction between students and their teachers.
 The residential campus environment ensures that boarding school students are immersed in an educational world where learning is central to all activities.
-Boarding school graduates often end up attending the finest universities.
-In addition, they arrive at college better prepared for academic rigor because they learned how to be responsible at boarding school.
-Students are conditioned for future success because they are encouraged to achieve their full potential at boarding school.
-Boarding Schools bestow on students an independence they would not have when living at home.
-Parents looking to find the best boarding schools for boys, or the the best boarding schools for girl can look here.
+Boarding schools bestow on students an independence they would not have when living at home.
+Parents looking to find boarding schools for boys, Teen Challenge academies, or boarding schools for girl can look here.

 - Get the costs and availability for therapeutic programs and boarding schools for troubled teens in your area.